-Online teaching
+Online/in-person teaching

-Exceptionally, due to the COVID-19 pandemic, this course will be offered online, i.e. all lectures, labs, examinations, and assignment demonstrations will be online.
+Exceptionally, due to the COVID-19 pandemic, most of this course will be offered online, i.e. the material for all lectures, and labs will be made available online.
+The examinations and assignment demonstrations will be made online.
+As we are gradually going back to inperson teaching, this course will also offer some lectures and lab sessions in-person.

-Lectures: Lectures will be pre-recorded and made available online for the students to view.
-The instructor will then be available during the regular class time on live video conference for discussions on the topics covered during the current week.
-It will be expected during these discussions that the students have already viewed the weekly lecture videos and reviewed the labs' program examples that correspond to them.
+Lectures: All lectures are pre-recorded and made available online for the students to view.
+The instructor will then be available during the regular class time for discussions on the topics covered during the current week.
+Such discussions will be done alternatively online and in-person (see "Contact Information" above).
+It will be expected during these discussions that the students have already viewed the weekly lecture videos and reviewed the labs' programming examples that correspond to them.

-Labs: Each weekly lab session will be pre-recorded and made available online for the students to view.
-The lab instructors will then be available during the scheduled lab times for discussions.
+Labs: Each weekly lab session is pre-recorded and made available online for the students to view.
+The lab instructors will then be available during the scheduled lab times for online discussions.
+There will also be some weekly in-person lab sessions identified on the course web page.
 The labs have two main uses: 1) discussions about the program examples related to the current weekly material covered in class, as presented in the weekly lab videos 2) programming coaching for the assignments.
 The labs are setup for online remote access.